Best banks and credit unions for mobile banking

 Other factors (and banking apps) to consider

-But remember, even the best apps encounter glitches, and you may run into snags here and there regardless of the creator.
+Remember, even the best apps encounter glitches, and you may occasionally run into snags, regardless of the developer.

-Also, don’t forget to think about all of your needs.
 Before committing to a new bank, look beyond its mobile app and research whatever other factors matter most to you.
 For example, look for fees it charges and what perks it pays.
 Bankrate’s guide to the best checking accounts is a good place to start comparing options.